Nashville, NC

 About Nashville, NC

-Nashville is a small community in North Carolina with a population of 5,672 residents.
-The median household income is $63,553 per year, which is near the national average.
-The median age in Nashville is 40.2 years.
+Nashville is a small town located in North Carolina with a population of 5,672 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,553 per year, which is 15% below the national median of $75,149.
+The median age of 40.2 years is close to the US median age of 38.9 years.

 Cost of Living in Nashville, NC